mandyh101/checklist-debugging/general-debugging-checklist.md

 ## Step 7: Ask for Help (If stuck for >30 mins)

-Summarize what I've tried by sharing investigation notes Ask specific questions like:
+Summarize what I've tried by sharing investigation notes Ask questions like:
-"Could you review my debugging approach?"
-"Based on my notes, do you think I am on the right track with the possible causes and should keep testing?"
+- "Could you review my debugging approach and help me understand if I am on the right track?"
 If I am being blocked by a technical concept or issue that I don't fully understand, I could ask for help understanding that before proceeding e.g.
-"Could you help me understand [the specific concept]?"
+- "Could you help me understand [the specific concept]?"